Green Bay Packers Vs. Atlanta Falcons 2017 NFC Championship Preview, TV Schedule, Prediction

 Meanwhile, Atlanta took down the Seahawks in their only game of the playoffs by the score of 36-20.
 If the Falcons can put up 36 points on Seattle, which they did, then they can torch any defense in the league.

 At this stage of the game, any team could realistically win a Super Bowl.
-We live in a day and age where the NFL is a quarterback league, and four of the best quarterbacks in the game still remain (Rodgers, Ryan, Tom Brady, and Ben Roethlisberger).
+We live in a day and age where the NFL is a quarterback league, and four of the best quarterbacks in the game remain (Rodgers, Ryan, Tom Brady, and Ben Roethlisberger).
 All four teams are also red-hot, making every single clash a virtual coin flip, even though the home teams (Atlanta and the New England Patriots) have serious advantages.

-In terms of who will come out on top in the 2017 NFC Championship, it very well could come down to which team has the ball last.
+Regarding who will come out on top in the 2017 NFC Championship, it very well could come down to which team has the ball last.

 It remains to be seen if Packers wide receiver Jordy Nelson will make an appearance in this one, which could be a major difference-maker.